 January 15-17, 2020

-The event will be held at the Kovens Conference Center at the Florida International University.
-Access to all sessions, meals, networking receptions will require a conference badge.
+The event was held at the Kovens Conference Center at the Florida International University.

 HAI’s mobile app provides all the information on the program (with ability to save sessions to your conference schedule), poster presentations, FAQs, logistics, past years’ keynote videocasts, etc.